 Intake and Assessment

-Patients receive a thorough evaluation from our intake professionals, including an Addiction Severity Index (ASI) assessment and Millon Clinical Multiaxial Inventory (MCMI) testing.
+Patients undergo a thorough evaluation from our intake professionals, including an Addiction Severity Index (ASI) assessment and Millon Clinical Multiaxial Inventory (MCMI) testing.
 This helps us determine the scope and severity of patients’ substance abuse and is mandatory for any patient seeking treatment.

 Introduction to Relapse Control

 This is where patients really begin their journey of self-awareness.
 Participants gain an initial understanding of relapse and are guided on how to develop an awareness of their behaviors and how to improve their self-management skills.
-We provide a general vocabulary and give patients an explanation of the relapse prevention process.
+We provide a general vocabulary and give patients an explanation of the relapse prevention model.

-Additionally, patients develop a heightened understanding of the link between their feelings and the formation of their addiction as well as the consequences that occur whenever they give in to chemical dependency.
+Additionally, patients develop a heightened understanding of the link between their feelings and the formation of their addiction, as well as the consequences that occur whenever they give in to chemical dependency.

 Self-Management and Realization

 This is the stage in which patients apply the abstract principles of the previous steps to their own experiences.
 It includes recognizing specific feelings, thoughts, and situations that lead to substance abuse and developing relapse prevention coping skills.
 Patients will also: develop a plan to avoid the toxic circumstances that can trigger substance abuse, learn about relapse justification, and learn to understand the importance of establishing and pursuing recovery goals.

 Patients continue to build upon the awareness gained in previous steps and replace their self-destructive beliefs with new and healthier thought patterns.
 This includes continued identification of toxic, high-risk circumstances, the development of techniques to avoid these situations, and the building of skills to regulate and monitor relapse-inducing behaviors.
 Patients will also examine the rituals and habits that encourage substance abuse and will learn how to break away from them.
 This includes addressing codependent relationships.